 * * *

-One of my favorite hangouts in Singapore was Serangoon Road, also know as “Little India.”
+One of my favorite hangouts in Singapore was Serangoon Road, also known as “Little India.”
 My sister and I spent a lot of time there with Peggy watching over us like a loving aunt.
-I remembered walking down the busy street during midday admiring the balls of incense and freshly pounded curry hanging over shop windows.
-I could often visualize the scene of a tiny doorway with aging men in soiled white dhotis and rough pointed sandals swooping grams of green dali from burlap sacks and barrels and pouring it in ancient brass balances.
-I saw tiny curry stalls dotting the street corners with dark skinned Tamils ladling rich brown and yellow stews onto banana leaves for customer to eat with their fingers.
+I remembered walking down the busy thoroughfare during midday admiring the balls of incense and freshly pounded curry hanging over shop windows.
+I could often visualize the scene of a tiny doorway with aging men in soiled white dhotis and roughly pointed sandals swooping grams of green dali from burlap sacks and pouring it in ancient brass balances.
+I saw tiny curry stalls dotting the street corners with dark-skinned Tamils ladling rich brown and yellow stews onto banana leaves for customers to eat with their fingers.

-I loved to play soccer with the kids, some Indian, some Chinese, some British, some American and also enjoyed going out to the Changi docking pier to watch the huge ships steam in.
+I loved to play soccer with the kids, some Indian, some Chinese, some Brits, and even some American, and also enjoyed going out to the Changi ferry terminal to watch the huge ships steam in.
 There were lots of massive vessels there, container ships, freighters, and oilers.
 But one day, a gargantuan, American Navy floating city grabbed my attention.

-On that day on the docking pier, I was swept away by the huge American ships.
-My curiosity thirsted for the modern, high-tech weaponry and state of the art engineering that they proudly displayed.
+On that day on the pier, I was swept away by the huge American ships.
+My curiosity thirsted for the modern, high-tech weaponry and state-of-the-art engineering that they proudly displayed.
 I aspired to one day grow up and become one of the men in their starched white uniforms and spit-shined shoes.
 I plucked a pink orchid from a nearby bush, pinched a petal from it, closed my eyes and blew it into the water.
 On that summer day in the Lion city of Singapore, I launched a dream that would never falter.

-Then when I was 12-years old and spoiled by unstructured, unschooled lifestyle, my family decided we had reached our critical juncture in life–we shipped the yacht and purchased a one-way ticket to the US, reaching new shores, new hopes abound.
+Then when I was 12 years old and spoiled by an unstructured, unschooled lifestyle, my family decided we had reached our critical juncture in life–we shipped the yacht and purchased a one-way ticket to the US, reaching new shores, and new hopes abound.

 With all the excitement and adventure, you would think we would settle down in a major metropolis with lots of culture and festivities somewhere along the eastern seaboard or western shores.